 The Infant Saint John with the Lamb

-He embraces a lamb, a symbol of Christ's sacrifice, and points towards heaven.
-According to the Gospel, when Saint John met Christ he declared: 'Behold, the Lamb of God'.
-These words are inscribed in Latin on a ribbon wound around a reed cross, one of Saint John's attributes (a symbolic object associated with him).
+Saint John is shown embracing a lamb, a symbol of Christ's sacrifice.
+The interaction between the two has a very human quality: the saint's forearm is affectionately entwined with one of the animal's dainty legs.
+He points towards heaven, referring to his encounter with Christ as told in the Gospel, when Saint John declared: 'Behold, the Lamb of God' (John 1: 29).
+These words are inscribed in Latin on a ribbon wound around a reed cross, one of John's attributes.

 Credit: Bought, 1840